lily-stack/startUp/README.md

 Here is a sequence diagram that shows how people would interact with the backend to post and comment.

 ![backend interaction](IMG_1854.jpg)

+### Key Features

+- Secure login over HTTPS
+- Ability to post a new book review
+- Ability to comment on other book reviews
+- Alerted when others comment on your book review